devozerov/hazelcast/docs/design/sql/03-network-protocol.md

 ## 2 Existing Infrastructure

 The Hazelcast Mustang engine is a part of the Hazelcast IMDG product, which is a distributed system with its own networking infrastructure built on top of TCP/IP protocol.
-In this section, we discuss the key networking abstractions used Hazelcast IMDG. which are `Packet`, `Connection` and `Operation`.
+In this section, we discuss the key networking abstractions used in Hazelcast IMDG. which are `Packet`, `Connection` and `Operation`.
 We then analyze how they are used in Hazelcast Mustang.

 ### 2.1 Packet